 Sydney from the Sea

-Set on the coast, the metropolitan city of Sydney is visited by tens of millions of tourists every year, with many choosing to arrive by the sea.
+Set on the coast, the metropolitan city of Sydney is visited by tens of millions of tourists every year, with many choosing to arrive by sea.
 The beauty of the city from the sea creates a view unforgettable for tourists and locals alike.
 The Iconic Opera House is best viewed at night from the sea when the lights of the city rain down upon it.

-New Ships and New Routes
+New Ships, New Routes

 More and more cruise companies are realising the potential of the Australian cruise industry and are investing more money than ever.
 New ships from the world’s top cruise companies and innovative unique itineraries are being introduced at an incredible pace.
 The aforementioned new ships from P&O cruises are just part of the push by companies to get involved in the booming industry.